1 October 2019

 People with disordered eating habits spend a lot of time worrying about their body shape, food and exercise.
 They feel out of control over eating, guilty and ashamed about the amount or types of food they eat.
 They often feel upset when they don’t eat the way they want.
 Many will eat alone and in secret.

 Understanding how your body reacts when you are on a diet can help you.
 When food is restricted over time, the body starts to react as it would if you were stranded on a desert island with nothing to eat.
-The metabolic rate slows, so the food you eat will last for as long as possible.
-Your body sends messages to your brain to make you think about food so you will eat as soon as you can.
+Your metabolism slows, so the food you eat will last for as long as possible.
+As your body thinks it needs more food, it sends messages to your brain to make you think about food so you will eat as soon as you can.

 When you do eat, your body wants as much food as possible in case it has to go without again.
 Your body encourages you to eat a lot of food (binge).
 It also keeps your metabolic rate on slow so you do not use this food as quickly as you would normally.
 This is why people gradually gain more weight when they diet.
-Take a look at Creating the Mindset to Lose Weight
+For more on how to change the way you think about food, take a look at Creating the Mindset to Lose Weight

 Regular meals and snacks will help you develop a positive food routine and give structure to your eating.
 Regular eating can help to combat binge eating, because it prevents the extreme hunger that often leads to over-eating.